Maltrail

 Compatibility

-Maltrail is compatible with a range of security tools and systems, including:
+Maltrail is compatible with a range of operating systems, including Windows and Linux.

 Pros and Cons